Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Introduction

-To fill this gap, our work considers enabling robust cooperation gain in the presence of random V2X communication interruptions.
-It is worth noting that our specific aim is to alleviate the adverse effects when interruption happens from the perspective of machine learning algorithm, instead of how to avoid the interruption from a communication perspective.
-To achieve this goal, we formulate the problem of cooperative perception with random communication interruptions, and propose an INterruption-aware robust COoperative Perception (V2X-INCOP) system for V2X communication-aided autonomous driving, which leverages historical information to recover the missing information due to the communication interruption.
+To fill this gap, this work formulates the problem of cooperative perception with random communication interruptions and proposes V2X communication INterruption-aware COoperative Perception (V2X-INCOP), a novel cooperative perception system robust to V2X communication interruption for V2X communication-aided autonomous driving, facilitating the application of cooperative perception in real-world scenarios.
+It's worth emphasizing that the specific goal is to mitigate the adverse effects arising from V2X communication interruptions from the perspective of cooperative perception algorithm design, instead of a communication perspective.
+The proposed V2X-INCOP leverages historical information to recover the missing information due to the communication interruption.
+The underlying motivation is that we can leverage relevant information from the cooperation history to infer the currently missing information.
 In the proposed V2X-INCOP system, a communication-adaptive prediction model is specifically designed to achieve reliable recovery by extracting multi-scale spatial-temporal features from historical information.
-To improve the performance of our prediction model, we consider explicit supervision through knowledge distillation from oracle (missing information accessible in the training stage), which can provide the ground truth for prediction.
-We adopt a curriculum learning strategy to help the model learn more efficiently and converge rapidly.
-The training process starts with a low interruption probability, and the range of the interruption probability increase gradually.
+To improve the performance of the prediction model, we leverage knowledge distillation to provide explicit supervision to the model, guiding the model to estimate the current state of the historical information.
+We employ a curriculum learning strategy to help the model learn more efficiently and converge rapidly.
+The training process commences with a low probability of interruption, gradually escalating the range of interruption probabilities.